Bonolo Mokua

 Are you a penny pincher?

-Values & Money , Budgeting , Saving , Spending
+Values & Money , Budgeting , Self Control in Saving , Responsibility in Spending

 If you've ever blown your budget on eating out, shopping or entertainment, you know some of the biggest financial issues we deal with can stem from a basic lack of self-control.
 With July being National Savings Month, we are all encouraged to take a look at how we spend our money – and on what.
 If you're hoping to boost your savings, focus on your investments, or simply get out debt, curbing or completely eliminating impulsive purchases seems like the most logical solution, right?
 But simply banning yourself from doing something might not be the most effective option.